 Unnycoombe was an N gauge micro layout built in conjunction with Nigel Hill as an experiment.
 He was quite taken with the new generation of N Gauge rolling stock from Dapol and Bachmann/Farish and wondered if a convincing layout could be built around them.

 Unnycoombe went through a long process of design before being built almost exactly as the first simple idea, almost as an experiment.
-Like ‘Garn’ there are no fancy or unusual construction techniques: the boards are again from MDF, this time 45” x12” for the scenic section and 24” x 8” for the storage yard.
+There are no fancy or unusual construction techniques: the boards are from 6mm MDF sheet, 45” x12” for the scenic section and 24” x 8” for the storage yard.
 Track is standard Peco code 80 N with points operated by wire-in-tube.
 The track plan is a simple four-point arrangement inspired by a 1970s layout called Glen Doran.
 It features a loop and a bay platform road along with a small siding serving a cattle dock.

 Scenery is papier-mâché over card formers covered with mainly Woodlands Scenics and tea leaves.
 Buildings are a mix of Ratio and Kestrel kits and scratch-built items.